ichlubna/lkgCompression/README.md

 ./generateAllCompressedQuilts.sh ./dataset/ ./decompressedQuilts/
 Creates quilts from all decompressed images
 ./perceptualMeasurement.sh ./decompressedQuilts/ ./dirWithFilesOnTheDisplay
 Runs the user study with random order of the quilts and updating the files on the display.
-The directoru with the files will contain two images which the user can view and change in any image viewer.
+The directory with the files will contain two images which the user can view and change in any image viewer.
 ./measureSSIMNative.sh ./decompressedQuilts/ ./report.csv
 Measures the quality of the decompressed quilts in the LKG native format.
 ./saliencyFocus.sh ./dataset/scene/full